-Many of the Company's contracts recognize revenue using a cost input measure (cost-to-cost), which requires estimates of total costs at completion.
+A significant portion of the Company's contracts recognize revenue using a cost input measure (cost-to-cost), which requires estimates of total costs at completion.
+Estimating costs at completion is complex due to the nature of the services being performed and the length of certain contracts.
+Contract costs generally include direct costs, such as labor, subcontract costs and materials, and indirect costs identifiable with or allocable to a specific contract.
+Management must make assumptions regarding the complexity of the work to be performed, the schedule and associated tasks, labor productivity and availability, increases in wages and prices of materials, execution by our subcontractors, overhead cost rates, and other variables.
 For contracts using a cost input measure, when total expected contract costs exceed total estimated contract revenues, the Company recognizes the total estimated loss in the quarter identified.
 Total estimated losses are inclusive of any unexercised options that are probable of award, only if they increase the amount of the loss.
-Aggregate net changes in contract estimates increased operating income by \$4 million and \$9 million for fiscal 2023, 2022 and 2021, respectively.
-For additional information related to changes in estimates on contracts, including gross favorable and unfavorable adjustments as well as the impact to earnings per share, see Note 3 to the consolidated financial statements contained within this report.
+Aggregate net changes in contract estimates had an immaterial impact on operating income in fiscal 2024.
+Aggregate net changes in contract estimates increased operating income by \$4 million and \$13 million for fiscal 2023 and 2022, respectively.
+For additional information related to changes in estimates on contracts, including gross favorable and unfavorable adjustments as well as the impact to earnings per share, see Note 3-Revenues to the consolidated financial statements contained within this report.